simaxme/java.nvim/README.md

 I hope this plugin wil help someone with this basic feature of file refactoring.

 ## Why have I named it java.nvim?
 This can be simply answered: I want to add some features besides the refactoring of files that are helping in everyday Java use.
-For instance, I will try to add the ability for simple LuaSnip snippets that allow you, to create a default class/interface/enum by using a simple snippet without needing to write all the same stuff again and again.
+For instance, I will try to add the ability for simple LuaSnip snippets that allow you to create a default class/interface/enum by using a simple snippet without needing to write all the same stuff again and again.

 ## Installing the plugin
 The plugin can be easily installed using dusing different Plugin Managers.

-*Lazy*
+**Lazy**
 ```lua
 -- other lazy stuff
 {